cascadiaquakes/cvm-tools-book/index.md

 The **Primary Tools** section provides tutorials on the primary CVM tools that are used to create, maintain, extract, and visualize CVM data.
 This section include:

-- **Introduction:** Get introduced to the CVM files that will be used in this guide.
+- **Introduction:** Get introduced to the CVM data files that will be used in this guide.
 - **Parameter Files:** Explore how to structure parameter files for constructing metadata.
 - **cvm_writer:** Learn how to use the `cvm_writer` tool to convert raw CSV model data to CVM model files in netCDF.
 - **cvm_writer_h5:** Learn how to use the `cvm_writer_h5` tool to convert raw CSV model data to CVM model files in HDF5.